tbrowder/nwflug/Computer-Tech-NWF/computech19/my-presentations/src/02-intro2linux.md

 - Today we have looked at the utility of Linux and the advantages it can provide in many domains.

-- Stay for my next session to learn a bit about computer programming.
+- Stay for my next session to learn a bit about computer programming on a Linux host.

 <!-- insert-file closer-help.md -->